bbc/audio-orchestration/Readme.md

 * [src/config.js](src/config.js) contains configuration parameters, such as paths to audio files.
 * [audio/](audio/) contains the encoded audio files and metadata files describing it.

+## Tutorial

+A detailed tutorial for using this template, including setting up the required tools on a new machine, is included in the [tutorial/](tutorial/) directory.

 ## Installation and Usage

 The development machine should have NodeJS and the yarn package manager (npm may work) installed.